List of Ned's Declassified School Survival Guide characters: Vanessa

+Lance Widget

 Lance Widget (Adam Cagley) is a heavyset nerdy bully who is also smarter than Ned, Cookie and Moze.
 He tends to be very loud and overbearing, shouting at people, calling nearly everyone a "moron," and constantly reminding people that his last name is pronounced "wid-jay".
 He was part of the organization squad to help Ned in the episode "Getting Organized", with his organization specialty being school gear.
 He also carries around a fanny pack everywhere.

+Jock Goldman

 Jock Goldman (Ben Hogestyn) is an upperclassman jock who used Moze to get back with his ex-girlfriend Amy Cassidy.
 After they broke up again, he begins to like Moze in season 2.
 In the episode, "Double-Dating," he asks Moze to a dance.
 To see if he truly likes her, Ned, Cookie and Gordy put Jock through a lie-detector test.
 Jock truthfully states he no longer has feelings for Amy Cassidy and likes Moze, prompting Moze to agree to go out with him.
 However, at the dance, Jock sees Ned accidentally kiss Moze, believing she was Suzie, and leaves her so Ned and Moze can be together.
 In the aforementioned lie-detector test, Jock also reluctantly admitted to Ned, Moze, Cookie and Gordy that he once got the runs after eating bad roast beef.

+Stacy and Tracy Oboe

 Stacy and Tracy Oboe (Alex and Addison Hoover) are smart, nerdy twin sisters who both play the oboe.
 They are both extremely shy; they would never talk to anyone but each other, and were afraid to be apart.
 In the episode "'Shyness," Ned and Moze tried to help the twins overcome their shyness, though Tracy did so by copying another person almost exactly.

+Psycho Jones

 Psycho Jones (Ernie Sloman) is a menacing student who looks like a psycho.
 He appeared in "Shyness" and "Nicknames."
 Ned nicknamed himself Psycho, not knowing there was already a student with that nickname in the school, which angers the real Psycho.